nagydan1/pokedex/README.md

 - Written entirely in **TypeScript**

 ## Pages
-1. Main page with pokemon list
+1. Main page with Pokémon list
 2. Details page for each creature

 ## Features